 Practice releasing all your safety releases to ensure you can release the kite completely quickly and easily.
 Do a release check before you get on the water.

-: This is for experienced riders.
+Note: This is for experienced riders only.
 Wearing a lease is a personal choice.
 There are very experienced and capable riders that always wear a board leash, and there are those that don’t.

 Attaching a board leash to your leg can be tricky.
 You fly the kite overhead, let go with both hands and quickly do up the ankle strap, and then grab the bar.
 It sounds easy but is a bit tricky.
 Conversely, the leash is best removed as soon as you reach the shore.

 You won’t lose your board and have to swim or body drag in if you come off it.
 The leash stops the board being carried in on a wave without you.

 If you have crashed your kite you can concentrate on relaunching it without having to body drag back to your board later